0% credit cards explained

 What are the alternatives to a 0% credit card?

-As mentioned, 0% credit cards aren’t the only option out there, so let’s look at a couple of alternatives.
+As mentioned, 0% credit cards aren’t the only option out there.
+Let’s look at a couple of alternatives.

 1. Personal loans

-These are sometimes used for debt consolidation purposes.
+Loans are sometimes used for debt consolidation, too.
 For instance, if you have high-interest credit card debt, you may choose to pay it off with a personal loan with lower interest.

-Personal loans like our short term loans might also be used to cover unexpected expenses in the absence of an emergency fund.
+Flexible loans like our short-term loans might also be used to cover unexpected expenses in the absence of an emergency fund.

 2. Low APR credit cards

-There’s also the option of low APR credit cards; these offer a lower rate of interest (which is fixed and ongoing) rather than a temporary 0% introductory rate.
-They can help to make your card payments more manageable, and mean you don’t need to worry about clearing your balance before the promotional period ends.
+There’s also the option of low APR credit cards.
+These offer a lower rate of interest (which is fixed and ongoing) rather than a temporary 0% introductory rate.
+Low APR credit cards can help make your card payments more manageable, and you won’t need to worry about clearing your balance before the promotional period ends.

-However, if you can’t clear the amount each month, the interest can stack up and become overwhelming, so it’s worth considering which product is right for you.
+However, if you can’t clear your balance amount each month, interest will be added to your existing debt – so it’s worth considering which product is right for you.

 3. Savings plans

-Our final alternative is to put an effective savings plan in place.
-Then, this can be used in place of the above.
-Whether you can save a large sum each month or perhaps a few pounds here and there, it all builds up eventually, giving you a pot to dig into when you need it.
+Our final alternative is to set up an effective savings plan, which can be used in place of borrowing.
+Whether you can save a large sum each month or perhaps a few pounds here and there, it all builds up eventually, giving you a pot to use when you need it.

-We know however how difficult it can be to get started with saving, so we’re here to help.
-As a starting point, why not dive into our guide: how much can I save in a year?
-This offers practical tips on how you can save for the near and distant future.
+However, we know how difficult it can be to get started with saving, so we’re here to help.
+As a starting point, why not dive into our guide on how much can I save in a year?
+You’ll find a range of practical tips on how you can save for the near and distant future.

-So, there we have it–everything you need to know about 0% credit cards.
-The temporary alleviation of interest charges provides a handy opportunity; however, like many things, you’ll need to ensure you’re aware of the drawbacks.
+So there we have it, everything you need to know about 0% credit cards.
+However temporary, interest-free spending can help spread the cost of large purchases.
+But like many financial products, you’ll need to be aware of the potential drawbacks and considerations.

 If you found these insights helpful, make sure to head over to the Moneyboat blog for plenty more.
-You can read about the different payment methods in the UK, as well as how to improve your credit rating.
+You can read our guide to interest rates and how to manage your personal cash flow.

 Blog Disclaimer